govuk-one-login/ipv-cri-address-front/README.md

 # di-ipv-cri-address-front

-Frontend for address collection Credential Issuer
+Frontend for the Address Credential Issuer.

-This is the home for the front end user interface for a credential issuer as a part of the Identity Proofing and Verification (IPV) system within the GDS digital identity platform.
+This is the home for the front end user interface for a credential issuer as a part of the Identity Proofing and Verification (IPV) system within the GDS GOV.UK One Login service.
 Other repositories are used for core services or other credential issuers.

 # Installation